InternetOfUs/interactions-logger-and-analytics/README.md

 - If you run the celery beat using the provided docker images, you need to set a volume un the `/celery` directory of the container.
 Otherwise, the container may fail to start

-There is also a script for computing the analytics, questions, users.
+There is a `main` script for computing the analytics, questions, users.
 Analytics, questions and users will be stored in dedicated .csv/.tsv files.
-It also extracts the tasks and a dump of the messages using the logger, the task manager, the hub, the profile manager and the incentive server.
-The tasks and the messages will be stored in dedicated .json files.
+It also extracts the tasks, the profiles and a dump of the messages using the logger, the task manager, the hub, the profile manager and the incentive server.
+The tasks, the profiles and the messages will be stored in dedicated .json files.

-Finally, there is a script for getting the association between the id and the email of users.
+There is a `id_email` script for getting the association between the id and the email of users.
 This will be stored in a dedicated .csv/.tsv file.

+Finally, there is a `apps_usage` script for getting the app usage of the users and the dump of the profiles without personal information.
+The user app usage will be stored in a dedicated .csv/.tsv file.
+The dump of the profiles without personal information will be stored in dedicated .json file.

 ## Setup and configuration